-Beth El Mausoleum on the Balancing Act:
+Beth El Mausoleum on the Balancing Act with Olga Villaverde:

-No one wants to think about their own mortality.
+Olga Villaverde: No one wants to think about their own mortality.
 So planning your funeral can understandably make you feel overwhelmed.
 One study actually reported that 65 percent of people felt it was important to communicate their funeral plans and wishes to family members prior to their own death.
 Yet only 21 percent has done so.
-So here to discuss options for preplanning our Beth Bethel mausoleum director Mike Sirowitz and Rabbi Jessica Spitalnic Brockman.
+So here to discuss options for preplanning, are Beth El Mausoleum director Mike Sirowitz and Rabbi Jessica Spitalnic Brockman.
 Welcome to both of you.

-Absolutely.
-And we understand that - that's why we're here to find out more about their needs and help them with the process because the reality is preplanning really is a good thing.
+Mike: Absolutely.
+And we understand that - that's why we're here to find out more about their needs and help them with the process.

+Olga: Because the reality is, pre-planning really is a good thing.
 There are a lot of benefits.

-Absolutely.
+Rabbi Jessica: Absolutely.
 So we are the only mausoleum that is on synagogue grounds.
 And when you are part of Beth El Mausoleum you're really part of the larger Beth El Community.
-And the tradition of above ground burial goes back to biblical times.
+And the tradition of aboveground burial goes back to biblical times.
 Abraham for his wife Sarah and all the matriarchs and patriarchs established the cave of Machpela and Hebron to his aboveground burial.
 And because we're a Reform synagogue cremation is also one of your options and we have niches for cremation as well.
 It's truly a beautiful spiritual place to give comfort and strength at a time that can be very difficult.
 And the Mausoleum resonates with that comfort.
-There is art throughout the Mausoleum that reflects Jewish tradition from the twenty third Psalm that hangs above the space where we do services, to glass art that reflects Jewish traditions and symbols, and beautiful mosaics that reflect biblical stories - the whole space is a space of comfort and strength and spirituality at a time that can be very difficult and complicated.
+There is art throughout the Mausoleum that reflects Jewish tradition from the twenty-third psalm that hangs above the space where we do services, to glass art that reflects Jewish traditions and symbols, and beautiful mosaics that reflect biblical stories - the whole space is a space of comfort and strength and spirituality at a time that can be very difficult and complicated.

-It is a beautiful space.
-We take great pride in maintaining the serenity the comfort ...there's space for everybody to mourn in a way that's right for them.
-When people come in we sit we talk.
-We find out about their needs what their family's situation is.
-And when you come to visit we want to be a comfortable peaceful place.
-So whether you're sitting on a marble bench outside or by the tree of remembrance or inside by a beautiful mosaic or stained glass window you know that you are in a very, very peaceful, comfortable place.
+Mike: It is a beautiful space.
+We take great pride in maintaining the serenity, the comfort ...there's space for everybody to mourn in a way that's right for them.
+When people come in we sit, we talk, we find out about their needs, what their family's situation is.
+And when you come to visit we want it to be a comfortable, peaceful place.
+So whether you're sitting on a marble bench outside, or by the Tree of Remembrance, or inside by a beautiful mosaic or stained-glass window, you know that you are in a very, very peaceful, comfortable place.